MontereyMelt/GenerateHandwrittenDigits/README.md

 Generate handwritten digits using a deep convolutional generative adversarial network (DCGAN) all while being GPU accelerated.

-Instead of gathering and classifying numbers from the [MNIST dataset](http://yann.lecun.com/exdb/mnist/), this program generates handwritten numbers by discriminating our output after every generation.
+Instead of gathering and classifying numbers from the [MNIST dataset](http://yann.lecun.com/exdb/mnist/), this program generates convincing handwritten MNIST numbers.
 As training progresses, the generator gets better at generating handwritten digits until the discriminator can no longer spot a fake image.
 <p align="center">
 <img src="dcgan.gif">
 </p>